|

 as good as heterosexual parents.
 These studies were presented to courts

 across the nation, in support of giving children to homosexuals to raise.
+But

-Camerons report is entirely objective; in fact, it is based on all
+Cameron's report is entirely objective; in fact, it is based on all

 (all) the available appeals cases involving a homosexual parent from the